 Pelvic floor exercises

-Urinary incontinence isn’t a natural part of getting older.
+Urinary incontinence doesn't always have to be part of getting older.
 There’s a lot you can do to manage - or prevent - symptoms.
 Pelvic floor exercises can help men and women take control.

 These are not like fitness exercises carried out on the floor, rather they are exercises designed to strengthen a group of muscles called the pelvic floor muscles.
 These are important in managing incontinence.

-Pelvic floor muscles are located between the legs running from the pubic bone at the front to the base of the spine at the back.
+Pelvic floor muscles are located between the legs.
+They run from the pubic bone at the front to the base of the spine at the back.
 They are sling shaped and hold the bladder and urethra in place.

 Urination takes place when the bladder contracts and the pelvic floor muscles relax to let urine out.

 Age for men and women, and having children for women, can weaken pelvic floor muscles over time leading to urinary incontinence.

 Pelvic floor exercises performed for five minutes, two or three times daily, can result in significant improvement in urinary control.

 Another bonus: pelvic floor exercises can also result in more intense orgasms for men and women and improve erections in men.